 “There were things I just couldn’t do before, and now I can move around like I used to, it’s been an incredible experience,” says Peter, who lives in Jamaica Plain.

 Before the February surgery, intensive pain severely limited Peter.
 Although he could get in a single round of golf, two days in a row for a tournament was too much.
 Even his job was difficult.
 He works in construction and develops large solar fields and by noon was confined to the office.

 The pain in his leg and back started a few years ago.
 Peter chalked it up to wear and tear on his body from playing college hockey.
 As the pain grew worse, a friend recommended the Pain Management Center at Tufts Medical Center.

 The Pain Management Center takes a team approach to diagnose and treat patients with collaboration from specialists in orthopedics, neurosurgery, oncology and rheumatology.

 Doctors there quickly began a thorough search for the cause of Peter’s pain along with a solution.

 “I was impressed with how attentive everyone was,” he says.
 “They were very thorough and very thoughtful.
 They didn’t dismiss what I was saying.
 They paid attention and they kept looking for solutions.”

 Initially, doctors tried cortisone shots.
 The therapy worked for a few days, but then the pain returned.
 It became clear that more extensive intervention was necessary.

 Although the pain was in Peter’s back and leg, his doctor suspected the cause was actually arthritis in his hip.
-He was referred to Eric Smith, MD, who is ranked by U.S. News and World Report as one of the top orthopedic surgeons in the country.
+He was referred to a specialist at Tufts MC.

 Innovative Surgical Technique to End Pain